solyarisoftware/prompter.vim/README.md

 💡 Please note if you do not set the stop sequence as described above, the LLM will try to complete the entire conversation.
-Taht's in general not wanted because you want to write the sentence following `u:`.
+This is in general not wanted because you want to write the sentence following `u:`.
 Nevertheless it's sometime useful to unset the `g:stop` just to see how the LLM imagine the conversation flow.